stevenctl/blog/content/posts/mini-apps-01/index.md

   - 130MB is better.
 I like that the premium version is a one time purchase.
 The UI is pretty crowded compared to what I need, but this actually seems decent.

+I am _not_ saying the people who create these apps don't deserve to be paid for their work, and that these apps are bad.
+Clearly there is a market for them.
+They're just not what I'm looking for.
 Using AI, we can free ourselves from subscriptions, social features, and AI jamming itself into simple apps.
 Just make the exact app you want.
 Being a programmer helps a lot here when the AI starts going down the wrong path.

 #### Speed (as a user)